Amjad992/util992/functions/general/readme.md

   ### general.performActionRepeatedly

 - Perform an action without blocking until the checking function used to check the response return true, or the maximum number of tries reached.
-- This doesn't return any thing. (temporarily just to fix the blocking issue, and will be improved in future to return whatever response is back)
+- This will return whatever the response is in case of success (decided by checking function), or will return the final failure response in case of failure
+- This is a promise and can use with either await or .then()

   ```javascript
   general.performActionRepeatedly(